 Percy suddenly regretted her comment that they were out of fuel.
 She had accidentally given them a lever to extract whatever they wanted from her for this “docking fee.”
 And extract they did.
-Based on her experience, she estimated that probably 15 percent of the price they quoted her was legitimate.
+Based on her experience, she estimated that probably fifteen percent of the price they quoted her was legitimate.
 The rest they would pocket.
 She asked them to wait while she retrieved a stack of coins from her cabin.

 They split the coins between them, barely even pretending that it was a legitimate transaction.
 With the coins stashed in their pockets, the depot men became quite friendly.
-“OK boss.
+“OK, boss.
 You can get on your ship-to-ship and contact the docking control office.
 They’ll give you a dock assignment and turn the sonar beacon on for ya.
 If there’s anything else we can help you with, you can ring us up on ship-to-ship as well.”

 “Thanks so fuckin’ much,” said Percy.